 Writing for the majority in Citizens United, Justice Kennedy held: "We return to the principle established in Buckley and Bellotti that the Government may not suppress political speech on the basis of the speaker's corporate identity.
 No sufficient governmental interest justifies limits on the political speech of nonprofit or for-profit corporations."
-16

-If Senate File 2099 is intended to limit corporate speech on independent expenditures, given the clear statement of the Court on this issue, it should be obvious that the bill would not survive if challenged in court, all while wasting precious taxpayer dollars in a futile effort to limit political speech that enjoys full protection from the prohibition proposed in this bill.
-If Senate File 2099 is intended to limit the speech of individuals who derive funding from corporate revenue, it still suffers from serious vagueness concerns and a lack of equal protection that is no less vulnerable to legal challenge.
+If House File 375 is intended to limit corporate speech on independent expenditures, given the clear statement of the Court on this issue, it should be obvious that the bill would not survive if challenged in court, all while wasting precious taxpayer dollars in a futile effort to limit political speech that enjoys full protection from the prohibition proposed in this bill.
+If House File 375 is intended to limit the speech of individuals who derive funding from corporate revenue, it still suffers from serious vagueness concerns and a lack of equal protection that is no less vulnerable to legal challenge.

-Although we understand that many of the above issues inherent in this legislation may have been unintended, members of the House must realize the serious constitutional and practical issues contained in this legislation as they prepare to vote on this bill.
-Ultimately, Senate File 2099 is the end result of a forced vote on a bill in the waning days of a legislative session without sufficient vetting and proper legal analysis - in an area that everyone agrees implicates fundamental First Amendment rights.
+Although we understand that many of the above issues inherent in this legislation may have been unintended, members of the House must realize the serious constitutional and practical issues contained in this legislation as they contemplate this bill.

-Thank you for allowing me to submit comments on Senate File 2099.
-I hope you will find this information helpful.
+Thank you for considering this analysis of House File 375.
 Should you have any further questions regarding these issues or any other campaign finance proposals, please do not hesitate to contact me at (703) 894-6835 or by e-mail at mnese@campaignfreedom.org.